 Pick up time 09.00 AM | Duration 12 hours

-Places to visit: Tanjung Benoa beach (Banana boat), Pandawa beach, Uluwatu temple, Kecak & fire dance Uluwatu, Jimbaran bay
+Place to visit: Tenjung Benoa beach (water sport), Pandawa beach, Uluwatu temple, Kecak & fire dance, Jimbaran bay.

-After breakfast at breakfast, head out for your day long excursion.
-Picked up from your hotel and drive to Tanjung Benoa Beach a beautiful place blessed by the panoramic view of the sea with calm seawater.
+After breakfast at hotel, picked up from your hotel and drive to Tanjung Benoa Beach a beautiful place blessed by the panoramic view of the sea with calm seawater.

 After lunch will take you to visit Pandawa Beach is a beautiful white sandy beach situated in the valley of white stone cliff, locally referred to as ‘Pantai Pandawa’, located on Bali’s southern Bukit Peninsula.

 The beach is very beautiful with clear water apposite to Indian Ocean offering the exotic panorama, fresh sea breeze and peaceful atmosphere.

 The sides remained as high walls, while the ocean-facing cliffs midway down the slope feature deeply carved arches installed with large statues.

 They each depict the hero characters from the Mahabharata epic, known as Pandawa Lima or the ‘five Pandawas’, hence the name of the beach.

 There are six white stone statues draped in colourful Balinese waistcloths, namely Dewi Kunti, the mother figure from the epic.

 And the five heroes: Dharmawangsa (also known by the name Yudhistira), Bima, Arjuna, Nakula and Sahadewa.